-- (19b) "Persons closely associated with another" shall mean: - (a) The spouse of the person, or any partner of that person considered by national law as equivalent to the spouse; - (b) According to national law, dependent children; - (c) Other relatives of the person, who have shared the same household as that person for at least one year on the date of the transaction concerned; - (d) Any legal person, trust or partnership, whose managerial responsibilities are discharged by a person referred to in point 21 of this Article or in letters (a), (b) and (c) of this point, or which is directly or indirectly controlled by such a person, or that is set up for the benefit of such a person, or whose economic interests are substantially equivalent to those of such person. - (19c) "data traffic records" means the records of 'traffic data' as defined in Article 2 point b of Directive 2002/58/EC of the European Parliament and the Council of 12 July 2002 concerning the processing of personal data and the protection of privacy in the electronic communications sector.
+- (19c) "Persons closely associated with another" shall mean: - (a) the spouse of the person, or any partner of that person considered by national law as equivalent to the spouse; - (b) according to national law, dependent children; - (c) other relatives of the person, who have shared the same household as that person for at least one year on the date of the transaction concerned;

+- (d) Any legal person, trust or partnership, whose managerial responsibilities are discharged by a person referred to in point (21) of this Article or in letters (a), (b) and (c) of this point, or which is directly or indirectly controlled by such a person, or that is set up for the benefit of such a person, or whose economic interests are substantially equivalent to those of such person. - (19d) "data traffic records" means the records of "traffic data" as defined in Article 2 point (b) of Directive 2002/58/EC of the European Parliament and the Council.